 - Talk with one of our home loan experts so that we can help you set a realistic closing date.

 - We will process your documents, commit to your mortgage, and prepare to close within 10-days.

 - Close your loan, move in to your new home, and move on with your life.

-DACA recipients are eligible for both FHA and conventional mortgages.
-As long as you can document that you’re legally present and eligible to work in the U.S., then you can get a loan to buy a home.
+For now, DACA participants are ineligible for FHA backed loans.
+You can use a conventional loan to buy a home as long as you can document that you’re legally present and eligible to work in the U.S. Also. you must qualify for the loan by meeting the lender’s requirements.

 Ask before you apply because some banks don't do mortgages for people in the DACA program.
 If your bank turned you down and you need to close quickly, then call me at 773-770-4713 or apply online.
 We lend in Florida, Illinois, Michigan, and Tennessee.

 Schedule a call with me and let's talk about your home loan.

 Would you buy a home if you could get an FHA loan?
 Did a bank turn you down because or your DACA status?
 Share your comments below.